One in four college students have a diagnosable mental illness

 What can you do?

-- Ask!
+Ask!
 Ask you child how they are feeling, sleeping, and functioning.
-Ask your child how they are feeling on a regular basis and shut up until they answer.
+Ask your child how they are feeling on a regular basis and sit quiet until they answer.
 Fine/Good is not a feeling.
 If you need help understanding feelings, here is a great article.

 Show some Empathy and Support.
 I am sure you a are a master of handling breakups and sadness, and you no longer get shit faced off cheap beer and do regrettable things, but your child isn't there yet.
 They will need years more of brain growth, the front part that is responsible for making "good decisions" isn't even done growing until age 25, and they will need years of life experiences to shape them into the calm, mature, wise person you know they are capable of becoming.
 To show empathy means you avoid criticism and show support.
 Verbal support sounds like this: Wow, that IS a hard situation, Your doing a great job, I am so proud of you!
 Other ways to support your kid include TEXTING them positive messages and funny memes.
 Humor and positivity works, let the teachers and bosses be the critical ones.

-- Build Up Outside Support.
+Build Up Outside Support.
 Encourage your kid to go to the on campus Counseling Center if they tell you that they aren't sleeping enough or are sleeping too much, are feeling overwhelmed, are drinking excessively, missing class, or if their friends are concerned.
 Most college campuses have Counseling Centers as a free service to students and some even have relaxation centers and pet therapy to help your child manage stress.
 Another option is to find a local outpatient therapist in the city where your child is going to college.
 Psychology today's website has a great therapist finder for any zip-code, here is a link. if your child is over 18, they will most likely need to call and set up their own appointment, just make sure they have their insurance card.
-TalkSpace offers online, text, cyber, teleporting (jk) so if your kid can't leave their whatever, you know they have their smart phone.
+Forward Counseling offers tele therapy, so if your kid can't leave their campus, you know they have their smart phone.
 Nowadays, clients can do therapy from their home on their smartphones.

 Handle Your Own Shit.
 You must manage your own anxiety while your child is away.
 You are the parent and need to appear to be more confident, together and relaxed than your kid so that your child can at least not feel additionally stressed out that you are falling apart because they left you.
 Get a hobby, friends, a therapist but please, don't expect your child to comfort or console you.
 If you need a therapist to help you with the transition, Forward Counseling, my practice, would be happy to help.